 TIN Verification Fails

-- A mismatched TIN verification indicates the SSN and full name do not match IRS records.
-Double-check the worker’s legal name and SSN for accuracy.
+- A mismatched TIN verification indicates the SSN and full name or business name and EIN do not match IRS records.
+Double-check the worker’s name and TIN for accuracy.

 Why ITINs/SSNs Aren’t Visible